intuit/postcss-themed/README.md

 ### forceSingleTheme

-This is a niche option which only inserts the `defaultTheme` and ignores any others.
+This is a niche option which only inserts a single theme.
-At first glance, this may seem strange because this plugin primarily allows you to support _many_ themes in a single CSS file.
+At first glance, this may seem strange because this plugin primarily allows you to support _many_ themes in a _single_ CSS file.
 This option helps if you want to generate _many_ CSS files, each with their own theme.
-You'll run PostCSS multiple times, switching the default theme while enabling `forceSingleTheme`.
+You'll run PostCSS multiple times, switching the single theme.
 In practice, we use this to generate extra CSS files for teams that only need a single theme.
 The main CSS file still has all of them, but teams can optionally use the one that only has the theme they need.

+It is still recommended to set defaultTheme with this option, as any missing variables will be merged with the default.

 ### Usage